TW-ASMP/TWmaximoConfig/Classification/work_activity_unit_classification.md

 * travel

 [^1]: at 2023, the vertical facilities will only need to see as far as this level.
-[^2]: MUST indicate if asset is removed from site or abondoned.
+[^2]: MUST indicate if asset is removed from site or abondoned in place.